Do's and Don'ts of Disney Magic Kingdoms

 To start off, you get Mickey Mouse.
 Yes, the Mickey Mouse.
 You will do a simple quest, and then you will unlock Goofy.
 You will use Mickey and Goofy to run quests around the park to build up magic that will unlock the first section of the park.
 Once you do that, you are in control.

 The game easily explains each goal you have to reach in order to proceed to the next story quest.
 By doing quests with each character, you can earn magic along with items that will help you unlock other characters.
 Each character can be upgraded to Level 10.

-While you are expanding your park to your liking, here are some things that you should and should not do.
+While you are expanding your park to your liking, here are some things that you should do and should not do.

 DO: Make sure you achieve the story mode quests first